oracle/binutils-gdb/Readme.md

-    This is an unofficial mirror of the sourceware binutils-gdb repository.
+    This is an unofficial mirror of the http://sourceware.org/git/binutils-gdb.git binutils-gdb repository.
     In addition to frequent updates from the upstream source, it contains:

     1. Branches with patches and work-in-progress from Oracle developers not